fireflyprotocol/pro-sdk/ts/sdk/src/docs/AccountDataApi.md

 # **patchAccountGroupID**
 > patchAccountGroupID(accountGroupIdPatch)

 Sets or updates the group ID for a specific account.
 Accounts belonging to the same group cannot trade against each other.
 If the groupId is not set, the account will be removed from its group.
+Only the first 6 characters of the groupID are guaranteed to be respected, longer group IDs may be rejected.

 ### Example